wazuh/wazuh-documentation/source/cloud-service/account-billing/billing-faq.rst

 Is my credit card information safe?
 -----------------------------------

-Your credit card information is sent securely to our billing provider, `Stripe <https://stripe.com>`_,  for safe storage.
+Your credit card information is sent securely to our billing provider, `Stripe <https://stripe.com>`_, and stored with them.

 Where can I see the next payment for an environment?
 ----------------------------------------------------

-See the :ref:`See your billing cycle and history <cloud_billing_history>` section to learn how to get details about the next billing of the current environments.
+See the :ref:`See your billing cycle and history <cloud_billing_history>` section to learn how to view the billing details of your environments.

 How do I view previous receipts and billing history?
 ----------------------------------------------------